Pregnancy in women with mitral stenosis

 IMPACT OF CARDIOVASCULAR CHANGES IN PREGNANCY IN WOMEN WITH MITRAL STENOSIS

 In mitral stenosis (MS), the stenotic mitral valve restricts diastolic left ventricular filling, resulting in an elevated transmitral gradient and left atrial pressure that are further increased by the physiologic hypervolemia and increased heart rate during pregnancy, thereby increasing the risk of pulmonary congestion or pulmonary edema (figure 1).
 The risk of pulmonary congestion remains during labor and delivery, as a result of uterine contraction during labor, and with the autotransfusion of venous return from the lower extremities as the emptied uterus is no longer impeding venous return.
 Increased atrial irritability and hypercoagulability associated with pregnancy, when combined with increased left atrial pressure, increase the risk of atrial fibrillation and left atrial thrombus formation.
-(See "Maternal cardiovascular and hemodynamic adaptations to pregnancy" and "Deep vein thrombosis in pregnancy: Epidemiology, pathogenesis, and diagnosis".)
+(See "Maternal adaptations to pregnancy: Cardiovascular and hemodynamic changes" and "Deep vein thrombosis in pregnancy: Epidemiology, pathogenesis, and diagnosis".)

 RELATIONSHIP BETWEEN SEVERITY OF MS AND IMPACT OF PREGNANCY